carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 # Conclusion

-In this blog post, we've presented the new restore flow, which is a rework of the legacy restore flow to leverage concurrent execution and reduce the restore time.
+In this blog post, we've presented the new restore flow - a complete rework of the legacy flow, designed to leverage concurrent execution and drastically reduce restore times.

-The new flow is able to reduce the restore time by 3.80 times on average across all benchmarks, at the cost of increased memory, disk, and CPU utilization.
-The new flow can be tuned to balance the resource usage and the restore time, by adjusting the cache sizes and the number of parallel processes.
-The new flow is able to utilize the system resources more aggressively compared to the legacy restore flow, leading to a faster restore time.
+Across all benchmarks, the new flow has shown an average 3.80x speedup, utilizing system resources more aggressively to optimize memory, disk, and CPU usage.
+With tunable parameters, you can balance performance and resource consumption to suit your needs.

+Less waiting.
+More restoring.
+Whether you're recovering a single file or an entire backup, the new restore flow is built for speed.
+Download and install [the latest canary build](https://github.com/duplicati/duplicati/releases/tag/v2.1.0.111_canary_2025-03-15) to experience the difference for yourself!